 “No, I trust the contractor knows what he’s doing.
-Hey, the black kid, Grant, whom we got into the play says his parents are over the moon about coming here.
+Hey, the black kid, Grant, who we got into the play, says his parents are over the moon about coming here.
 You really are their hero.”

 “I’ll make sure to meet them.
 It’s really all about their generation.
 You kids expect change to happen all the time.
 The parents grew up without that hope.”